Terrace hang-outs in Holland

 Discover the best of the Netherlands: this guide takes you to hundreds of fascinating spots all over the country.
 Ook verkrijgbaar in het Nederlands.

 Many people from Rotterdam and the surrounding region still remember BlueCity010, the current ‘playground for the circular economy’, as the tropical swimming pool it used to be.
 You can still find a water ride and a water slide here, as well as plenty of unique companies such as Rotterzwam, which grows mushrooms on coffee grounds.
-Cafe and Restaurant Alohabar has the best location, with its huge terrace, along the Nieuwe Maas, near Willemsbrug bridge.
+Cafe and Restaurant Alohabar has the premium spot, with a huge terrace along the Nieuwe Maas River, near Willemsbrug bridge.
 A great place for a cup of home-roasted coffee, oyster mushroom bitterballen and a drink or a nice dinner.

 4) 't T-Huis

-The façade of the striking glass T-huis is decorated with lamp letters, just like Broadway.
-This place, which has a large terrace, is located in Valkenberg park in the city of Breda.
-The letters spell the words ‘Coffee’, ‘Sausage’ and ‘Ice cream’.
-The building was designed by the architect John Körmeling, after the city council redeveloped the park and decided it needed an artwork cum cafe.
+The façade of the striking glass T-Huis is decorated with lamp letters, just like Broadway.
+This place, which has a large terrace, is located in Valkenberg park in Breda.
+The letters spell the words ‘Spaghetti’, ‘Coffee’, ‘Sausage’ and ‘Ice cream’.
+The building was designed by architect John Körmeling, after the city council redeveloped the park and decided it needed an artwork cum cafe.
 You can also stop here for a beer or a cheese sandwich by the way.

 5) Landgoed De Wilmersberg

 From the hillside, you have a view of the country estate that was acquired by a rich textile manufacturer just after World War I. He had a house built here, which is now home to an upmarket restaurant and hotel.
 You can also stop for a drink after a walk through this lush country estate.
 The Rhododendron Avenue, which flowers beautifully in May, is one of the better-known attractions of this estate.